LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 .. versionadded:: 0.3.0

 .. versionchanged:: 0.5.0
-    :meth:`libertem.udf.base.UDFPreprocessMixin.preprocess` is executed on the master
+    :meth:`libertem.udf.base.UDFPreprocessMixin.preprocess` is executed on the main
     node, too.
-Views for aux data are set correctly on the master node.
+Views for aux data are set correctly on the main node.
 Previously, it was only executed on the worker nodes.

 Partition processing